vpisarev/ficus/doc/ficustut.md

                 RBNode("c", Red, Empty, Empty))
 ```

-We do not even need to "instantiate" the tree explicitly; in the case of a generic variant type the variant constructors become generic functions and they give you an instance of the proper type.
-The tricky part is handling `Empty` - what type is it supposed to return? `int rbtree`? `string rbtree`? or maybe `object_t rbtree`?
+We do not even need to "instantiate" the rbtree structure for text strings explicitly; in the case of a generic variant type the variant constructors become generic functions and they give you an instance of the proper type.
+The tricky part is handling `Empty` - what type is it supposed to return? `int rbtree`? `string rbtree`? or maybe some `object_t rbtree`?
 Often compiler figures this out automatically, from the context, but sometimes you'd need to put it explicitly, e.g.:

 ```
 val empty_int_rtbtree = (Empty : int rbtree)